 Multi-disciplinary: Each cohort had students from multiple majors.
 The cohorts were assigned by the instructor.
 A strong attempt was also made to achieve gender balance with no cohort having fewer than two female students.

 Persistent: Students were assigned to a cohort in the second week of the semester and the cohort lasted throughout the remaining 14 weeks of the semester.
-The longevity of the cohort allows students to develop a familiarity that lowers the barriers to collaboration.
+The longevity of the cohort allows students to develop a degree of social acceptance that lowers the barriers to collaboration.

-Active peer learning: Each class day students would sit together as a cohort at a table.
-Students would perform all class room activities within their own cohort.
+Active peer learning: Each class day students sit together as a cohort at a table and perform all class room activities within their cohort.
 Students were strongly encouraged and guided in how to interact with their cohort members.
 A cohort “contract” was developed and signed by each cohort at the beginning of the semester.
 This contract outlined their responsibilities to the cohort and to each other.
 Students could also collaborate virtually using the course book, a custom-built, interactive web-based platform with embedded coding activities and real-time, shared text writing.

-Individual evaluation: The class room activities, as well as virtually all other course work, students were expected to solve a problem individually but freely provided and received clarification, explanation, and encouragement.
+Individual evaluation: The class room activities, as well as virtually all other course work, were done individually.
+Students freely provided (and received) clarification, explanation, and encouragement to and from others in their cohort.

 No cohort evaluation: Believing that a cohort assessment would interfere with its social dynamics, no assessment or self-assessment of the cohort members’ level or quality of participation was done.
 This allows students to participate at whatever level they are comfortable with.
 It is possible for a student to engage minimally or not at all and still receive as high a grade as someone who more fully interacted in their cohort.